 How to Detect, Treat, and Prevent Intestinal Parasites

 Detecting intestinal parasites is easy with a TCAP fecal test.
-These $15.00 tests require a recent (less than 24 hours old) dime-sized sample of your pet’s stool.
+These $25.00 tests require a recent (less than 24 hours old) dime-sized sample of your pet’s stool.
 The results from this test will give you the information you need to treat and protect your pets.
-TCAP offers two affordable dewormers during our vaccine hours (link to vaccine hours).
+TCAP offers two affordable dewormers during our vaccine hours.

 Strongid-T is an oral dewormer that will treat roundworms, whipworms, and hookworms.
 This dewormer should be given with your pet’s puppy/ kitten boosters and annual vaccines.
 The Droncit dewormer will treat tapeworms and should only be given if you begin to notice tapeworm segments that look like white grains of rice in your pet’s stool.
 Because tapeworms are caused by fleas, it is always advised to treat your pet for fleas at the time of treating tapeworms to prevent tapeworm reinfection.